bsingh17/Turkiye-Student-Evaluation-Data-Set/README.md

 Q28: The Instructor treated all students in a right and objective manner.

 Q1-Q28 are all Likert-type, meaning that the values are taken from {1,2,3,4,5}

+## Clustering Algorithm Used:-
+In the above problem statement we have used K-Means Clustering Algorithm.